creideiki/fimfic2pdf/README.md

    \textarabic{arabic text goes here}
 ```

+### Font sizes

 When changing font sizes, the "novel" class handles short snippets
 with small changes better than "book", but longer passages or large
 changes are discouraged.
 To typeset an entire paragraph in a different
-font size, which may mitigate some issues, change the automatic
+font size, which may mitigate some issues, change the `charscale`
-output:
+command to a `parascale` environment, i.e. from:
 ```latex
    \charscale[2]{This is }\charscale[2]{\textit{SHOUTING}}
 ```